Jalila Hafsia

-Jalila Hafsia (born 1927) is a Tunisian writer.
-Born in Colonial Tunisia, published one of the first Tunisian novels written in French.
+Jalila Hafsia (جليلة حفصية; 17 October 1927 – 10 August 2023) was a Tunisian writer who published one of the first Tunisian novels written in French.

 Biography

-Hafsia was born in Sousse in 1927.
+Jalila Hafsia was born in M'saken on 17 October 1927.
 After receiving her education she worked for several cultural institutions, eventually serving as director of the Tahar Haddad Cultural Club, a prominent cultural club often associated with women writers.
-In 1975 she published Ash at Dawn (Cendres à l’aube), one of the novels by a Tunisian woman to be written in French.
+In 1975 she published Ash at Dawn (Cendres à l’aube), one of the first novels by a Tunisian woman to be written in French.

-She was an admirer of Simone de Beauvoir, with whom she corresponded.
-In 2019 she was named a Grand Officer of the Tunisian Order of the Republic for her cultural achievements.
+Hafsia was an admirer of Simone de Beauvoir, with whom she corresponded.
+In 2019 she was named a grand officer of the Tunisian Order of the Republic for her cultural achievements.

+Jalila Hafsia died on 10 August 2023 in Tunis, at the age of 95.

+Honors

+In 2019, Jalila Hafsia was awarded the insignia of Grand Officer of the Tunisian Order of Merit.